wgoode3/python-testing/belt_instructions.md

 * username

-   Username is required!<br>
+   Username must be 3 characters or longer!<br>
-   Email not found!
+   Username not found!

 * password